Chapter 70. Other Provisions

 3VAC5-70-200.
 Grain alcohol; permits; qualifications; records; refusal, suspension, or revocation.

-A. The board may issue a yearly permit authorizing the permittee to purchase grain alcohol with a proof greater than 151 at government stores for any of the following purposes:
+A. The Virginia Alcoholic Beverage Control Authority (authority) may issue a yearly permit authorizing the permittee to purchase grain alcohol with a proof greater than 151 at government stores for any of the following purposes:

-B. The application for such permits shall be on forms provided by the board.
+B. The application for such permits shall be on forms provided by the authority.

-E. The board may refuse to issue, suspend, or revoke a permit if the board has reasonable cause to believe that (i) the permittee would use, has used, or allowed to be used grain alcohol for any unlawful purpose or (ii) any cause exists under § 4.1-222 of the Code of Virginia for which the board may refuse to grant the applicant any license or has done any act for which the board might suspend or revoke a license under § 4.1-225 of the Code of Virginia.
+E. The authority may refuse to issue, suspend, or revoke a permit if the authority has reasonable cause to believe that (i) the permittee would use, has used, or allowed to be used grain alcohol for any unlawful purpose, (ii) any cause exists under § 4.1-222 of the Code of Virginia for which the authority may refuse to grant the applicant any license, or (iii) the permittee has done any act for which the authority might suspend or revoke a license under § 4.1-225 of the Code of Virginia.

 Statutory Authority